-Smoothie Ice Cube Concentrates for Make-Ahead Breakfast (vegan, dairy-free, GF)
+Smoothie Ice Cube Concentrates!
+Make Ahead Smoothie Ice Cubes for Fast Meal-Prep Breakfast (vegan, dairy-free, GF)

 Well, these brick concentrates are a way to make smoothies even faster – here are my six favorite recipes to make smoothie concentrates.
-Make ahead, freeze in my favorite ice tray, and blend up with your favorite liquid when you are ready to use.
+Make ahead, freeze in my favorite ice tray, and blend up 3-4 thawed cubes with 1/2 cup of your favorite liquid when you are ready to use.

-Remember to use organic fruits and veggies based on the “Clean Dirty” lists by the EWG.
+Remember to use organic fruits and veggies based on the “Clean Dirty” lists by the EWG.com.
 For instance, berries, zucchini and apples are all test high in pesticide absorption so should be bought organic or peeled.
-(Download the EWG’s most up-to-date list in a convenient printable format to hang on your refrigerator for fast reference.)

-Using this smoothie cube how-to and recipes, you will have cubes ready in the freezer to make fast smoothies, whether several at once, or on a single-serve basis!
-Easy-Peasy!
-Happy Smoothie Mornings!
+Using this smoothie cube how-to and if you made all these recipes, you could have enough cubes ready in the freezer to make 48 fast smoothies, whether several at once, or on a single-serve basis!

 Smoothie Ice Cube Concentrates for Make-Ahead Breakfast

 Make your smoothies for the week, and store them in ice cube trays.
 Each of the 6 recipes below makes enough smoothie concentrate for 8 single smoothies.
 A fast healthy meal-prep recipe that makes breakfast healthy, easy, fast and fun!

 - 1 banana

 BLUE Spirulina Protein Smoothie